-But before Williams can have the Bears ready to announce his name on April 23, he will have to prove he still possesses the athletic talent necessary.
+But before Williams can have the Titans or Vikings ready to announce his name on April 23, he will have to prove he still possesses the athletic talent necessary.
 He doesn't believe his layoff will affect his draft standing.

 It was his one-year hiatus from the game that still dogs him.
 He tried to follow Ohio State running back Maurice Clarett's lead and declare himself eligible for the 2004 draft after only two seasons at USC.
 He caught 176 passes and a school-record 30 touchdowns, but he will forever be linked to Clarett, who said he feels bad that Williams followed in his wake, when both were eventually denied entry into the draft.